 - Build positive routines - be a positive role model and support positive behaviours including regular bedtime routines, healthy eating and getting active.

 - Encourage their interests - being active, creative, learning things and being a part of a team are all good for mental health.
 Support children and young people to explore their interests.

 - Take what they say seriously - help the children and young people you look after feel valued in what they say and help them work through difficult emotions.

 The website also has tips for people who may be feeling anxious about getting 'back to normal'.

 There's lots more advice and support for young people in the health and wellbeing section of our website.

-We can support you if you're feeling sad, anxious, unwell or finding life hard during the current pandemic.
-Know that you're not alone.
+We know that some people may feel anxious about getting 'back to normal'.
 Please talk to any member of our academy staff or our safeguarding team.
 We can support you.